Can you tell us about your work?

 Tell us, how did you end up in such an offbeat, unconventional and unique career?

 Sharma’s interest in the environment dates to the six years he spent as a teenager at boarding school in northern India.
 Few Indian schools offered extracurricular activities, but the Doon School was modeled on elite English public schools, and among its non-academic offerings were all-school backpacking trips during midterm breaks.
 Hiking in the Himalayan foothills, Sharma discovered a world he had not known growing up in Delhi.
 At Delhi University’s Hindu College, Sharma studied economics.
 “Most of my friends either became chartered accountants or did an MBA,” he says.
 But Sharma wanted to apply his knowledge of economics to environmental issues.
 He came to Yale to earn degrees in both environmental studies and international and development economics.
-When he arrived at F&ES, he had little academic grounding in environmental studies.
+When he arrived at F&ES (Yale School of Forestry & Environmental Studies), he had little academic grounding in environmental studies.
 “My first year, I had to learn about ecology and aquatic systems and hydrology and organic chemistry.
 I spent that year widening my horizons and learning as much as I could about environmental ecosystems.”

 What did you do after graduating from Yale?